EchoWane/CSBLOG/src/data/about/about.en.md

 ## What is CSBLOG?

-A collaborative blog for computer science students and developers sharing experiences, tutorials, and insights about cybersecurity and software development.
+A collaborative blog.

 ## Contributing

-Want to write for us?
+Want to write with me?

-Head to our Github, fork the repo and send us a pull request.
+Head to the Github repo, fork and send a pull request.

-We will review and publish your post!
+I will review and publish your post!

 ## Tech Stack